arsv/xpanel/README.md

 The panel is not configurable in the usual sense.
 If it does not fit a particular system, it should be modified or re-written completely.

+There is now a very limited systray area support, mostly for Wine because its floating tray is very annoying.

-The design was originally (~2008, maybe earlier) based on IceWM taskbar.
+The design was originally (~2008, maybe earlier) based on the IceWM taskbar.